Skip to main content

 • Short description: One-line summary of the issue

-• Details: Expanded explanation with links to specific files and line numbers
+• Details: Expanded explanation with a link to the specific file and line

 Design Principles